 Some Illustrations of Total Internal Reflection

-Sparkling of diamond: The sparkling of diamond is due to total internal reflection inside it.
-As refractive index for diamond is 2.5, so θC = 24.
+- Sparkling of diamond: The sparkling of diamond is due to total internal reflection inside it.
+As refractive index for a diamond is 2.5, so θC = 24.
 Now the cutting of diamond is such that i > θC.
 So TIR will take place again and again inside it.
 The light which beams out from a few places in some specific directions makes it sparkle.